atskae/opensgx/README.md

 * `opensgx/qemu/tcg/tcg-plugin.c`
     * Modifed `tcg_plugin_after_gen_tb()` to save the trace file name
     * Modified `cpus_stopped()` to close the trace file.
+* `.gitignore`
+    * Added `user/test/openssl/*.out` to ignore the generated traces files when commiting to the repository

 ### Other Modified Files
 These files were modified due to build errors from the original OpenSGX